 - Upfront Fees

 Upfront fees are paid by the borrower to the corporate bank for putting the facility together, which are usually sub-10 basis points per year of the tenor.

 For example, a strong investment grade borrower enters into a 5-year $100 million revolver may pay 30 basis points (0.3%) on the total $100 million facility size on day 1, which equates to 6 bps a year.

 The longer the tenor, the higher the upfront fee will be.

-This refers the interest charged on what’s actually drawn by the borrower.
-This is usually priced as a benchmark interest rate (LIBOR) plus a spread.
+The utilization/drawn margin refers to the interest charged on what’s actually drawn by the borrower, which is typically priced as a benchmark interest rate (LIBOR) plus a spread.

 For example, if the borrower draws $20 million on the revolver, the fee on this drawn amount will be LIBOR + 100 basis points.